nrfconnect/sdk-nrf/applications/nrf_desktop/doc/config_channel.rst

    Disabling this option reduces the memory consumption.

 The :c:struct:`config_event` is used to propagate the configuration channel data.
-The configuration channel request received from host is propagated using the mentioned event with :c:member:`config_event.is_request` set to ``true``.
+The configuration channel request received from the host is propagated using the mentioned event with :c:member:`config_event.is_request` set to ``true``.
 The application module that handles the request consumes the event and provides the response.
 The response is provided as :c:struct:`config_event` with :c:member:`config_event.is_request` set to ``false``.
 In case a request is not handled by any application module, the configuration channel transport will eventually receive it and generate an error response.